+Hospice focuses on providing care where you are – whether that’s at home or in a living facility.
 UNC Hospice is licensed by Medicare and Medicaid, and is a covered benefit by most private insurance carriers.
-Services offered by UNC Hospice are provided regardless of diagnosis, age, race, religion, gender preference or ability to pay.
-In addition, the agency is accredited by The Joint Commission, and is a member of the National Hospice and Palliative Care Organization and The Carolinas Center for Medical Excellence.
+We provide care regardless of diagnosis, age, race, religion, gender preference or ability to pay.

 Where We Provide Care

 UNC Hospice provides care to patients in Alamance, Chatham, Durham, Lee, Orange, and Wake counties.
 Most of our patients receive services in their private residences, but, we also serve patients in nursing facilities with which we have contracts, adult care homes and assisted living facilities.

 When care in the home is not possible due to medical needs or caregiving challenges, our hospice home provides inpatient care to our patients and families.
 The SECU Jim & Betsy Bryan Hospice Home receives patients from any location for this inpatient treatment.

 Hospice is for patients with serious illness who want to prioritize comfort-focused care and quality of life in the final months of life, instead of curative treatments.
 Call us at 984-215-2650 or talk to your doctor if you think this type of care is right for you.

 UNC Hospice has been a Medicare-certified hospice organization since 1988.
 During our more than 30 years of experience, we’ve expanded our services to six counties in the Triangle region of North Carolina.
 In 2017, we opened the SECU Jim & Betsy Bryan Hospice Home near Pittsboro, North Carolina to better serve our patients and growing needs of the community.
 We are a member organization of UNC Health and partner closely with the many hospitals, clinics, and care providers of the health system.